7shifts Alternatives (2026): 7 Better Options

 Founder of Turnozo

-If you're outgrowing the free plan, hitting limits on the paid tiers, or just don't need restaurant-specific features, here are 7 alternatives.
+This guide focuses on the 7shifts alternatives that make the strongest case in 2026, especially for small restaurants, multi-location teams, and operators who want scheduling plus time tracking without paying restaurant-software premiums.
 I build Turnozo, so take my comments on our own product with a grain of salt.
 I'll be honest about where competitors beat us.

 At 25 employees, Turnozo is the most affordable full-featured option.